 The problem most leaders face is attempting to solve today’s problems with yesterday’s thinking.
-Organizations live or die on the ability of their leaders to think outside the box, become less risk averse and solve the big problems.
-This unique, provocative, time-tested learning experience has been offered to hundreds of executives across the country for over two decades.
-It’s re-engineered yearly to keep up with the perilous, unpredictable issues they confront almost daily.
-The testimonials from prior attendees are all you need to read to understand why this program can nurture the skills required to survive and thrive in an increasingly volatile, complex, disruptive business environment.
-The bottom line: You can’t transform your company without first transforming yourself.
+Organizations live or die on the ability of their leaders to think outside the box, become less risk averse and better equipped to solve the big issues confronting the enterprise.
+This unique, time-tested learning experience has been offered to hundreds of executives across the country over the past two decades.
+It’s re-engineered yearly to keep up with the perilous demands they confront almost daily.
+The testimonials from prior attendees are all you need to read to understand why this program can expand the competencies required to survive and thrive in an increasingly disruptive business environment.
+The bottom line: You can’t build innovation capacity and transform your company without first transforming yourself.
 Do you have the mindset to navigate unforeseen obstacles, align new priorities, deal with inevitable setbacks and leverage the thinking skills of followers?

 Thinking differently and more effectively is the key to success in everything you’ll ever do.
-Brainpower isn’t the issue – we’re born with intelligence.
+Brainpower isn’t the issue – you were born with intelligence.
 But having it and knowing how to use it are entirely different things.
-Those who’ve mastered only one way of thinking, as most executives have by virtue of their calling, are especially vulnerable to the radically different challenges we face today.
-To lead in an uncertain, exponentially changing and error-prone world, we must strengthen our capabilities as risk-takers and innovators.
-As Steve Jobs once said, “innovation is what distinguishes a leader from a follower.”
-We must be ‘plugged into’ the future and know how to reframe old-paradigm strategies into new-world breakthroughs.
+Those who’ve mastered only one way of thinking, as most executives have by virtue of their particular professional calling, are especially vulnerable to the radically different challenges we face today.
+To lead in an exponentially changing and error-prone world, we must strengthen our capabilities as risk-takers and innovators.
+As Steve Jobs once observed, “innovation is what distinguishes a leader from a follower.”
+Because they’re ‘plugged into’ the future and know how to reframe old-paradigm strategies into new-world breakthroughs.

 WHO SHOULD ATTEND